xpl/wyg/README.md

 In it's current state the stuff is quite unusable.
 Things to be done:

-- Fix critical bugs in drag & drop interaction.
 - Safari compatibility (some tests fail).
 - MS Edge compatibility.
 - Implement hyperlink editing in the floating markup panel.
+- Fix nonworking plus button (should trigger file open dialog).
-- Add build script
+- Add build script.

 ## Running demo